galina-cira/ProxyVis/README.md

 ## High Level API Usage

 This is a high-level API for generating GeoProxyVis imagery.
-The GeoProxyVis imagery combines a nighttime infrared (IR)-based proxy for Visible (VIS) imagery at nighttime and adjusted VIS imagery at daytime to create combined day-night GeoProxyVis imagery.
+The GeoProxyVis imagery combines ProxyVis - a nighttime infrared (IR)-based proxy for Visible (VIS) imagery at nighttime, and adjusted VIS imagery at daytime to create combined day-night GeoProxyVis imagery.
 The algorithm is described in

 Chirokova, G., J. A. Knaff, M. J. Brennan, R. T. DeMaria, M. Bozeman, S. N.